vivatum/bash_key_occurrences/README.md

 Bash script to search unusable localizable strings in project

 ## Parameters
-1. path to Localizable file
+1. path to Localizable.strings file
 2. min occurrences for key - Integer
 3. path to search source folder